Hardcopies of all policies and reports found on this website are available on request at the school office, or download here.

 How do I apply?

-In the event of a place not being available, parents may appeal and should write to:
+In the event of a place not being available, parents may appeal, please click here.

 In May 2014, Maidwell School was inspected by Ofsted.
 The Inspector commented: